AJCJ1/vite-compiled-phantom-bookmarks/README.md

 # vite-compiled-phantom-bookmarks

-This is the precompiled assets from the following project:
+These are the precompiled assets from the following project:

 https://github.com/AJCJ1/phantomsbookmarkproject